Skip to main content

 We can investigate:

-• unreasonable noise from loud music from pubs, clubs, and bars
+• unreasonable noise such as loud music from pubs, clubs, and bars

 • noise from intruder alarms